sverweij/mscgen_js/msgenny.md

 leaves room for improvement, though.

 We have attempted to fill this room by designing a simplified variant: *ms genny*.
-It does away with some of *mscgen*'s more fancy features like *colors* and *arcskip* in favor of low effort labeling and of automatic entity declarations.
-See below for a complete comparison.
+It does away with some of *mscgen*'s more fancy features in favor of low effort labeling and of automatic entity declarations.
+See below for a complete comparison chart.

 To have our cake and eat it too we made the [online demo][4] translate between the two with the flick of a switch.